 This is a competitive, need-based scholarship for outstanding young people who have demonstrated leadership potential.
-Applicants must have held a leadership position, must have a minimum ACT composite score of 15, must have earned a minimum high school GPA of 2.50, and must have been accepted for admission to Lindsey Wilson College.
-This scholarship is also available to transfer students with a GPA greater than 3.0.
+Applicants must have held a leadership position, must have a minimum ACT composite score of 17, must have earned a minimum high school GPA of 2.50, and must have been accepted for admission to Lindsey Wilson College.
+This scholarship is also available to transfer students on the A.P.
+White Campus in Columbia with a GPA greater than 3.0.